Soyuz programme: Soyuz rocket

 The launch vehicles used in the Soyuz expendable launch system are manufactured at the Progress State Research and Production Rocket Space Center (TsSKB-Progress) in Samara, Russia.
 As well as being used in the Soyuz programme as the launcher for the crewed Soyuz spacecraft, Soyuz launch vehicles are now also used to launch robotic Progress supply spacecraft to the International Space Station and commercial launches marketed and operated by TsSKB-Progress and the Starsem company.
 Currently Soyuz vehicles are launched from the Baikonur Cosmodrome in Kazakhstan and the Plesetsk Cosmodrome in northwest Russia and, since 2011, Soyuz launch vehicles are also being launched from the Guiana Space Centre in French Guiana.
 The Spaceport's new Soyuz launch site has been handling Soyuz launches since 21 October 2011, the date of the first launch.
 As of December 2019, 19 Guiana Soyuz launches had been made from French Guiana Space Centre, all successful.

 The Soyuz rocket family is one of the most dependable and widely utilized launch vehicles in the history of space travel.
 It has been in operation for nearly six decades, having been developed by the Soviet Union and presently run by Russia.
 The Soyuz rockets have played an important role in both crewed and uncrewed space missions, launching people to the International Space Station (ISS) and delivering satellites and scientific payloads.

 Soyuz spacecraft

 The basic Soyuz spacecraft design was the basis for many projects, many of which were never developed.
 Its earliest form was intended to travel to the Moon without employing a huge booster like the Saturn V or the Soviet N-1 by repeatedly docking with upper stages that had been put in orbit using the same rocket as the Soyuz.
-This and the initial civilian designs were done under the Soviet Chief Designer Sergei Pavlovich Korolev, who did not live to see the craft take flight.
+This and the initial civilian designs were done under the Soviet Chief Designer Sergei Korolev, who did not live to see the craft take flight.
 Several military derivatives took precedence in the Soviet design process, though they never came to pass.

 A Soyuz spacecraft consists of three parts (from front to back):